Peugeot 508 review

 MPG, CO2 and running costs

-Most Peugeot 508 models will be bought by business drivers, and they will either pick the road tax-exempt HYbrid4 - which emits just 85g/km and returns 78.5mpg – or the 150bhp 2.0-litre BlueTEC HDi which emits just 105g/km of CO2.
+Most Peugeot 508 models will be bought by business drivers, and if allowances permit they will most likely pick the road tax-exempt HYbrid4 - which emits just 95g/km and returns 70.6mpg – or the 148bhp 2.0-litre BlueTEC HDi which emits just 109g/km of CO2.
 Economy is also good with over 67mpg claimed.

 Every 508 comes with air-con, electric windows, sat-nav, cruise control and alloy wheels, and all models should look competitively priced in the showroom.
-Allure-trimmed cars have electric leather seats and rear parking sensors.
-Top spec GT models boast a head-up display, xenon headlights and sports suspension for sharper handling – so there’s not much you’ll be wanting to spend money on from the options list.
-Running costs for all models should be reasonable for the class, although residual values are likely to be poor.
+Allure-trimmed cars have electric leather seats and rear parking sensors, while top spec GT models boast a head-up display, xenon headlights and sports suspension for sharper handling – so there’s not much you’ll be wanting to spend money on from the options list.
+Running costs for all models should be reasonable for the class too, although residual values are likely to be relatively poor.

 Interior, design and technology

-The Peugeot 508 is a good looking car and does well to stand out from the crowd.
+The Peugeot 508 is a good-looking car and does well to stand out from the crowd.
 It has a sweeping shape with a distinctive nose that incorporates its new grille and headlight combination.
-Peugeot appears to have tried to give the 508 the look of a four-door coupe like the Mercedes CLS, rather than a conventional saloon – and it works.
+Peugeot appears to have tried to give the 508 the look of a four-door coupe like the Mercedes CLS, rather than a conventional saloon – and to our mind it works.

-The cabin is made of high quality materials, too, contrary to the perceptions many have about typical French build quality.
-Yet inside, the 508 feels much more upmarket than the Ford Mondeo, for instance, rivaling cars like the Volkswagen Passat and Vauxhall Insignia which some people may find surprising.
+The 508’s cabin is made of high quality materials, too, contrary to the perceptions many have about typical French build quality.
+Yet inside, the 508 feels much more upmarket than the Ford Mondeo, instead rivalling cars like the Volkswagen Passat and Vauxhall Insignia which some people may find surprising.
 However, the dash, centre console and steering wheel are very cluttered, which spoils the effect a little.
 There are far too many buttons, which can make it difficult to navigate your way around the cabin, and the steering wheel is very busy too.